John I, Count of Nassau-Siegen: Biography

 In his old days, John had himself appointed councillor to the Archbishop of Trier, and in 1400 he also experienced the humiliation of Roman King Wenceslaus.
 John died at Herborn Castle on 4 September 1416.
 He was buried in Keppel Abbey near Hilchenbach.
-He was succeeded by his sons Adolf I, John II ʻwith the Helmetʼ, Engelbert I and John III ʻthe Youngerʼ, who had already agreed on a joint continuation of the government on 21 December 1409.
-Whichever of the brothers would be native or closest to his lands on the fatherʼs death should take possession of them in all brothersʼ name until a division would have taken place.
+He was succeeded by his sons Adolf I, John II with the Helmet, Engelbert I and John III the Younger, who had already agreed on a joint continuation of the government on 21 December 1409.
+Whichever of the brothers would be native or closest to his lands on the father's death should take possession of them in all brothers' name until a division would have taken place.
+Likewise, they promised each other, out of conviction of mutual advantages, not to inflict any violent advances on each other, and to allow the preferences of one and the other to apply, which had been established by older decrees.
 Whoever would take something for himself alone would be disinherited.
 All parental decrees favouring one brother over the other were declared null and void in advance.
 Adolf hereby tacitly renounced his right to the part of Nassau-Hadamar and the districts of Herborn, Haiger and Löhnberg, which he could have claimed in advance from the marriage contract with the heiress of the County of Diez.
-In accordance with this agreement, the brothers took over the government jointly after their fatherʼs death in 1416.
+In accordance with this agreement, the brothers took over the government jointly after their father's death in 1416.
 However, the intended division did not take place: Adolf had no male offspring, the elder John was not married, the younger of the same name was a clergyman; it was to be expected that a division would not last long.